lavabit/robox/README.md

 # Roboxes

+The tools needed to robotically create/configure/provision a large number of operating systems, for a variety of type 2 hypervisors, using packer.

 Generic base boxes, providing a variety of operating systems, and available across a number of different virtualized platforms.

 ## Website